princessruthie/59X-slides/README.md

 ## Branching for real
 Only read this after you accept the Branching section above.
 Branching is a way of making independent changes to code.
 You want to work on the website but don't want to put your changes into production, for example.
 You make a branch with `git branch cool-feature` or whatever you're going to call it.
 What have you done?
 You've made a branch.
 What's a branch?
 Right, you've made a pointer to a commit.

 Now get your HEAD in the game.
 HEAD is a pointer to a branch.
 You can have a ton of different branches but there is only one HEAD.
-Question, if you only have one branch called master, where does HEAD point?
+Question, if you only have one branch called ~~master~~ main, where does HEAD point?
 (Answer aloud to yourself.)

 Again: HEAD points to a branch and a branch points to a commit.
 When you branch, you create a new pointer to a commit.
 To change to that branch, you have to checkout: `git checkout cool-feature`.
 Stop and say to yourself what you think is happening.
 Make a sentence using the word HEAD, point and branch.
 "When you checkout..."

 Once you're on a branch, changes there are only on the branch unless you make an explicit effort to bring them over.
 As you make commits on a branch, `cool-feature` will continue to point to the most recent commit.
 HEAD will continue to just point to `cool-feature`.
 To bring changes FROM one branch INTO another, you can merge.

 ## Merging
 Changes on different branches know nothing of one another unless you merge.
 You MERGE INTO the currently checked out branch.
-So if you have a master branch and a `cool-feature` branch and the master branch has a security update, which one do you checkout?
+So if you have a ~~master~~ main branch and a `cool-feature` branch and the ~~master~~ main branch has a security update, which one do you checkout?
 If you're done developing on the `cool-feature` branch and want to bring the changes into production, which branch do you checkout?

 1. `git checkout branch-to-merge-into` then